-It’s no secret; I’m a huge fan of jerk chicken!
-My Jamaican jerk rub will add tons of flavor to pork ribs, chops, roasts, chicken, vegetables, and meat substitutes.
-While this is meant to be a spicy rub, you can adjust the cayenne to suit your tastes.
-If you’re new to Jerk seasoning, I recommend starting your journey with chicken breasts or thighs.
+While this Jamaican jerk rub is meant to be spicy, you can adjust the cayenne to suit your tastes.
+If you’re new to Jerk seasoning, we recommend starting your journey with chicken breasts or thighs.

 What is Jamaican Jerk?

 Jerk is a style of cooking native to Jamaica.
-Typically, either chicken or pork is dry-rubbed (or marinated) in a spicy mixture that consists of allspice, Scotch Bonnet peppers, herbs, and spices.
+Meats like chicken or pork are dry-rubbed (or marinated) in a spicy mixture that consists of allspice, Scotch Bonnet peppers, herbs, and spices.
 The meat is then slow-roasted or grilled.
-Scotch Bonnet peppers are incredibly flavorful but hot.
+Scotch Bonnet peppers are incredibly flavorful but very hot.
 So, if you are a chili lover, you might want to consider swapping out the cayenne pepper for Scotch Bonnet powder.
 Word to the wise, use it sparingly at first, then work your way up!

 - coarse salt

 - dried thyme

 - grated nutmeg or powdered cinnamon

 Making and using Jamaican Jerk Rub: